Taofik/HTML-CSS-ESSENTIALS-PROJECT/README.md

         1. A first timer wants to easily understand the main purpose of the website from the homepage at first glance.
         2. A first timer should be able to navigate around the webpages through the nav links and connects with the admin social media.
-        3. A first timer wants to be able to register their kids.
+        3. A first timer wants to be able to register their kids on register page and also contact the school by email or phone.

     -   #### Returning and Frequent user Goals

         1. Returning and frequent users wants updates on kindergarten locations
-        2. Returning and frequent users wants news on activities planned for children.
+        2. Returning and frequent users wants news on activities planned for children through the social media links.

 -   ### Design